subashsigdel/TeamEverest/README.md

 ---
 # Clone the project repository:
 ---
-bash
+open bash
+---
 git clone https://github.com/subashsigdel/TeamEverest
 ---
-Install project dependencies by running the following command in your terminal: pip install -r requirements.txt
+# Install project dependencies by running the following command in your terminal:
+---
+pip install -r requirements.txt
+---
 Run the project using the following command:
 ---
 python manage.py runserver